vitaly-t/excellent/README.md

 });
 ```

+Or you can alias + configure controllers at the same time (method [addAlias]), without any search.

 **Other features include:**

 * Global and local dynamic bindings, with [ERoot.bind] and [EController.bind].
 * Controllers can extend / inherit each other's functionality, see [Inheritance].
-* One can alias and configure controllers in a single step, see [addAlias].
 * [Modules] offer greater reusability and simpler distribution of controllers.
 * [Services] share functionality across all controllers.
 * [TypeScript] support right out of the box.